Configure Winter Weather Operations

 Prepare existing data

 Service districts may represent boundaries within your jurisdiction that your agency uses for driver assignments or other boundaries such as neighborhoods that directors and operations management want to use to compare progress.
-The service district IDs will later be associated with snow routes, enabling the Winter Weather solutions to measure operations progress and last serviced information based on service districts.
+The service district IDs will later be associated with snow routes, enabling the Winter Weather Operations solution to measure operations progress and last serviced information based on service districts.
 Follow the instructions in the Service Districts task to load existing data, add new features if necessary, and define service district IDs.

 Snow routes are used to represent street segments your agency is responsible for servicing during winter weather events.
 Follow the instructions in the Snow Routes task to load existing snow route features and attributes such as road name, route priority, snow route ID, and road class.
-Additional steps are provided to guide you through populating required fields used by the solution apps and ArcGIS Velocity analytics.
+Additional steps are provided to guide you through populating required fields used by the solution's apps and ArcGIS Velocity analytics.

 Note: